 Under Harrison’s leadership, Haas became one of the first leading business schools to appoint a chief officer for diversity, equity, and inclusion.
-Her focus on DEI was instrumental in the enrollment of the most diverse full-time MBA class of any top ten business school in the country, with 49 percent of the class representing students of color; and under-represented minorities accounting for 23 percent of enrolled U.S. students.
+Her focus on DEI was instrumental in the enrollment of the most diverse full-time MBA class of any top ten business school in the country, with 49 percent of the class representing students of color; and underrepresented minorities accounting for 23 percent of enrolled U.S. students.

 Harrison is bringing the same intense focus to sustainability.
-In addition to an MBA certificate and a summer minor in sustainable business, Haas plans to retool all of its MBA core courses by the end of 2023 to incorporate thinking about climate change and other sustainability challenges throughout various business disciplines.
+In addition to an MBA certificate—and a summer minor—in sustainable business, Haas plans to retool all of its MBA core courses by the end of 2023 to incorporate thinking about climate change and other sustainability challenges throughout various business disciplines.

 Harrison came to Haas from the University of Pennsylvania’s Wharton School, where she was the William H. Wurster Professor of Multinational Management and a professor of business economics and public policy.
 Before joining Wharton in 2012, she was the director of development policy at the World Bank, where she co-managed a team of 300 researchers and staff.
-Harrison is also the most highly-cited scholar on multinational firms and foreign investment.
+Harrison is also the most highly cited scholar on multinational firms and foreign investment.

 As director of development policy at the World Bank, Harrison reformed its process for allocating research funds and oversaw the institution’s flagship publications.
-She convinced the World Bank’s president to release all historical records on project loans, a milestone in increasing transparency.
+She convinced the World Bank’s president to release all historical records on project loans, a milestone in increasing its transparency.

 Harrison earned her PhD in economics from Princeton University.
 She also holds a DEUG (diplôme d’études universitaires générales) from the University of Paris.
 She earned her bachelor’s degree from UC Berkeley with a double major in economics and history.
 She also served as a professor of Berkeley’s Department of Agricultural and Resource Economics from 2001 to 2011.